 Investment property comprises properties held to earn rental income and for capital appreciation.
 The directors have undertaken a review of the investment properties and believe that the valuation in the accounts is a fair reflection of their value at the year end.
-As part of this review the directors have considered the most recent external valuation carried out in November 2019 by Colliers International, who are not connected with the company, as well as the current leases in place, property occupancy and the impact of the Covid-19 pandemic.
+As part of this review the directors have considered the most recent external valuation carried out in November 2019 by Colliers International and in February 2022 by Knight Frank, both of who are not connected with the company, as well as the current leases in place and property occupancy.

-The historical cost of the investment properties is £9,649,455 (2020: £882,500).
+The historical cost of the investment properties is £13,371,240 (2021: £9,649,455).